Kyon Ki: Release and reception

 Kyon Ki released on 3 November 2005 to coincide with the festival of Diwali in India.
 It performed poorly at the box office and grossed over ₹231 million worldwide.
 Another Priyadarshan-directed film was released on the same day, the comedy Garam Masala which was commercially successful at the box office, grossing over ₹546 million.

 The film received generally negative reviews from critics.
 Urvashi Asharl of The Times of India commented that the film was "a huge disappointment" as it had a predictable and dull plot with too many songs but praised the performances of Salman Khan, Kareena Kapoor, and Jackie Shroff.
 Rediff.com reviewer Patcy N. also felt that there were too many songs and criticised the script and slow pacing of the film.
 Namrata Joshi writing for the magazine Outlook wrote that the central romance between Khan and Kapoor was not believable and criticised the acting and script saying "all the actors just sleepwalk through their ill-sketched roles".
 She also described the depiction of violence against mentally ill patients as therapy in the film as "offensive to say the least".

 A group of psychiatrists in Mumbai referred the film to the National Human Rights Commission of India asking for certain scenes to be removed.
 They felt that the film's depiction of mentally ill patients and their treatment was derogatory and misleading.

 Soundtrack

 Score

 The film score was composed by S. P. Venkatesh.

 Songs

 Himesh Reshammiya composed all the songs featured in the film.
 The lyrics were penned by Sameer.
 According to the Indian trade website Box Office India, with around 13,00,000 units sold, this film's soundtrack album was the year's fourteenth highest-selling.

-Some of the scenes were filmed in Romania.